anglc/NLP-SentimentClassification/README.md

 * JavaSE-1.7
 * Eclipse

+If you compiler error with `NOT FOUND MAIN CLASS` on eclipse, find menu bar `Project > Clean ...` and run it to rebuild `/bin`.

 ## Sample Output (stdout) ##

 with markdown format, and classifier will output under `path/output/`.
 For example, `training_set/ouotput/neg/Adaboost.txt`.